gridstatus/gridstatus/CONTRIBUTING.md

 # Contributing

 Thank you for considering contributing to our project!
 We are grateful for any time and effort you put into making this project better.

 There are several ways you can contribute:

-## How to Contribute

-There are several ways you can contribute to this project:

 * Submitting bug reports and feature requests